fastapi/fastapi/docs/en/docs/fastapi-cli.md

 The command line program called `fastapi` is **FastAPI CLI**.

-FastAPI CLI takes the path to your Python program (e.g. `main.py`) and automatically detects the variable with the FastAPI (commonly named `app`), determines the correct import process, and then serves it.
+FastAPI CLI takes the path to your Python program (e.g. `main.py`) and automatically detects the `FastAPI` instance (commonly named `app`), determines the correct import process, and then serves it.

 For production you would use `fastapi run` instead. 🚀